stefanhige/rsom_feature_extraction/README.md

  plot a plot prob against dice, to see if there's one or multiple minima
  furthermore: implement function doing that for a set of volumes, and they might have multiple global minima **done**
- -> choose final cl_score out_score calculation to be executed with new cutoff

-* clean up lossfunctions in general. maybe move calc_metrics to utils?

-* loading different models directly in prediction

-* device=torch.device('cpu') might not work, as many times in subfunctions there is .cuda() used

 * major: implement possibility to pass sparsly annotated data.
   - either in different file, or mark unannotated area with label "2"